 When I think of shiplap, I think of Fixer Upper‘s bright, farmhouse spaces with white boards.
 They’re taking over the world, so who am I to question their choices?

-I’m still a big fan of white, but I am really intrigued with darker colors used on walls, built-ins and cabinets.
+I’m still a big fan of white, but darker colors used on walls, built-ins and cabinets are also intriguing for me.
 Chris Loves Julia does a beautiful job incorporating darker tones into an overall, light and airy home.
 I fell absolutely in love with their dark shiplap accent wall with giant tree trunk art print, so that’s kind of the inspiration behind my design choice for this project.

 Seriously, NO Nails!